front-end-foundations/Introduction/readme.md

 Review the changes - `<img />`, `<span>`, `<script>` and their respective attributes `src`, `alt` `href`, and `id`.

+Link the CSS in the head of the document:

+`<link rel="stylesheet" href="styles.css" />`

-Note that the CSS is linked in the head of the document and the JavaScript is the last item in the HTML just above the closing body tag.
+Note the JavaScript is the last item in the HTML just above the closing body tag.

 Click on the kitten and on the links to test.